FergK/game-of-life/README.md

 #### Assignment Requirements:
 * Implement Conway's Game of Life using HTML/CSS/JS
-* Generate an HTML table of variable size to represent the game grid
+* Generate an HTML table of variable size to display the game grid
 * Use jQuery and/or AJAX